tc39/proposal-pattern-matching/README.md

 2. The subject contains exactly as many iteration items as the length of the array pattern.
 3. Each item matches the associated sub-pattern.

+Issue: do we special-case array-likes here
+(objects with a `length` property) for a faster length test, or just use the iteration protocol on all subjects?

 For example, `when ["foo", {bar}]` will match when the subject is an iterable with exactly two items,